VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -httpListenAddr.useProxyProtocol
     	Whether to use proxy protocol for connections accepted at -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
   -inmemoryDataFlushInterval duration
     	The interval for guaranteed saving of in-memory data to disk.
-The saved data survives unclean shutdowns such as OOM crashes, hardware reset, SIGKILL, etc. Bigger intervals may help increase the lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
+The saved data survives unclean shutdowns such as OOM crash, hardware reset, SIGKILL, etc. Bigger intervals may help increase the lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
 Smaller intervals increase disk IO load.
 Minimum supported value is 1s (default 5s)
   -insert.maxLineSizeBytes size
     	The maximum size of a single line, which can be read by /insert/* handlers Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 262144)